mishaturnbull/PySpeedTest/docs/help.md

 [specified in the configuration](https://github.com/mishaturnbull/PySpeedTest/issues/5) without removing the results.
 The only gotcha with this feature is that it must be done before uploading: for various reasons, uploading the results clears them from your machine.

+## Example Usage

+The way I typically use the program is as follows:

+1. Notice the internet speed is bad/I want to run tests.
+2. Start the program.
+3. Upload any previous results (uploading empty data doesn't hurt anything)
+4. Tell it where I am (e.g. "McVey 3rd north")
+5. Click `Start`
+6. Do homework until I decide to procrastinate again.
+7. Click `Stop`
+8. Click `Upload`
+9. Done

 [downloads]: github.com/mishaturnbull/PySpeedTest/releases/latest